Jiayi Pan

 SEAGULL: An Embodied Agent for Instruction Following through Situated Dialog

-Team SEAGULL at UMich. 🏆 1st Place in the inaugural Alexa Prize SimBot Challenge.
+Team SEAGULL at UMich, Perception Lead. 🏆 1st Place in the inaugural Alexa Prize SimBot Challenge.

 We introduce SEAGULL, an interactive embodied agent which completes complex tasks in the Arena simulation environment through dialog with users.
 SEAGULL is engineered to be efficient, user-centric, and continuously improving.